 Murphy’s Natural Mosquito Repellent Incense Sticks

-Mosquitoes are arguably the biggest nuisances in the summer, but you can keep them at bay with Murphy’s Natural Mosquito Repellent Incense Sticks.
-The sticks are made with natural ingredients like citronella, rosemary and peppermint, all of which repel bugs.
-Each stick provides around 2-1/2 hours of mosquito protection in a 12-ft. radius, and they get the seal of approval from hundreds of Amazon reviewers.
+Keep mosquitoes at bay with Murphy’s mosquito repellent incense sticks.
+The sticks are made with natural ingredients, such as citronella, rosemary and peppermint, all of which repel bugs.
+Each stick provides around two-and-a-half hours of mosquito protection in a 12-foot radius, working well enough to attract thousands of fans on Amazon.

-“They work much better than the other Citronella sticks,” says one buyer.
+“They work much better than the other citronella sticks,” writes one Amazon buyer.
 “They are shorter and thicker but burn longer (approximately two hours).
 You can smell the essential oils rather than just a burning odor.
 Mosquitoes are persistent, so these work best when you keep one burning.
 When that one goes out, light another.”